ICT-Mahidol/2023-ITCS473-GluayGluay/Project_phase_2/readme.md

 - ✔️ Confirms that the search results are correct and relevant.

 #### 7. Full User Scenario Test
-**Purpose:** ✅ Simulates a full user scenario including login, translation, and theme change.
+**Purpose:** ✅ Simulates a full user scenario including login, translation, history, and theme change.

 **Procedure:**
 - 🔑 Logs in with a test user.